Skip to main content

 Two component types are used to represent the software and hardware infrastructure that host, or provide services to, applications, their modules and databases: Technology Service and Server.
 Technology Service is used to represent deployed instances of any software infrastructure that acts as a host for, or provides software services to, running software.
 Examples include operating systems, database management systems, virtual machine platforms, servlet engines, application servers, container platforms, and cloud platforms and services.
 It is also used to represent a service that supports the running of Applications or Application Modules.
 Examples include the Microsoft Power Apps, the AWS Lambda Service, and other code and component libraries and services.

 Separately modeling the Server and Technology Service may not always be necessary.
 It might be sufficient to represent the whole as an Application that is connected to other applications, where there is no need to represent each client separately.
 For example, a reporting engine could be viewed simply as an Application whose Interface is connected from other Applications.
 If there is no value in separately modeling business reports within the engine, then a single component will suffice.
-Platforms such as Salesforce, SAP, ServiceNow, could be represented as Technology Services that host Applications, or as simple Applications.
-As articulated in Principle 3, the approach should be determined by the uses to which the model will be put, the language that makes best sense to the modelâs users, and the business outcomes that are being sought.
+Platforms such as Salesforce, SAP, ServiceNow, could be represented as Technology Services that host Applications, as well as simple Applications.
+As articulated in Principle 3, the approach should be determined by the uses to which the model will be put, the language that makes best sense to the model’s users, and the business outcomes that are being sought.

 Finally the Server is used to represent a deployed physical or logical server.
-The reference Supports / Is Supported By is used to associate an Application, Application Module or Data Store with its host.
+The reference Is Supported By is used to associate an Application, Application Module or Data Store with its host.
 We discuss this relationship in much greater detail in the Application Hosting Metamodel article.

 You may also choose to define composite Technology Product components that represent standard combinations of other Technology Product components.
 These are connected with the Deploys To reference.
 An example, shown below, might be a catalog entry that defines a standard database server configuration in your organization:

-Product or an Instance?
+Product or Deployment?

 It is important to emphasize that Technology Product components are used to represent abstract, master descriptions of products, individual or composite, like entries in a catalog.
 Application software products, database management systems, operating systems and physical products such as servers, laptops and mobile phones are all represented in the same way with the Technology Product component type.
-These components do not represent operational instances of those technologies, as there may be multiple instances for each technology product, each of which may have its own associated data.
-So the operational instances are modeled as individual instances of a different component type: Applications and Application Modules for software, Technology Services for platform-like services such as operating systems, database management systems, container platforms, cloud platform services and the like, and Servers and Nodes for physical and virtual hardware.
+These components do not represent operational deployments of those technologies, as there may be multiple deployments for each technology product, each of which may have its own associated data.
+So the operational deployments are modeled as individual components of a different component type: Applications and Application Modules for software, Technology Services for platform-like services such as operating systems, database management systems, container platforms, cloud platform services and the like, and Servers and Nodes for physical and virtual hardware.

 A straightforward approach to representing a server that is running an operating system and a database management system would be as follows: